 Why is the OA Alliance Needed?

 Many jurisdictions around the world are gathering scientific information regarding ocean acidification.
-While more remains to be understood and more investment in scientific inquiry is critical, it is becoming increasingly urgent to take action.
-Jurisdictions must work together to reduce the sources of acidifying pollutants, to share knowledge about the impacts of ocean acidification, and to adapt to the ongoing changes in ocean conditions.
+While more remains to be understood and more investment in scientific inquiry is critical, it is becoming increasingly urgent to take actions.
+Jurisdictions must work together to reduce the sources of acidifying pollutants, to share knowledge about the impacts of ocean acidification, and to adapt locally to the ongoing changes in ocean conditions.

 What do jurisdictions/governments commit to when they join as members?

 By joining the OA Alliance, member governments endorse the Call to Action and commit to broadly support the five goals within the Call.
 They also commit to creating a customized OA Action Plan that addresses one or more of the five goals.
 Member governments are encouraged to work with affiliates and others to leverage their existing capacity and to build support for actions that successfully address OA and other changing ocean conditions.
 Example local actions might include: